 The cryptocurrency exchange launching an IEO of a blockchain-crypto start-up can get new users, as a result of the marketing effort by the project team.
 The exchange also earns fees for the listing of the new token.

 IEO tokens are listed on an exchange since the time of their launch, therefore, there is higher liquidity of digital assets at play.
 You can learn more about it in “IEO vs ICO: What are the differences?”.

 A Few Disadvantages to IEOs

 IEOs have a few disadvantages too, and these are as follows:

 - Crypto exchanges aren’t secure enough.
 They operate as centralized financial institutions within the cryptocurrency context, however, they do not follow the stringent regulatory requirements that banks dealing in fiat currencies do.
 Hackers frequently target crypto exchanges, and crypto traders hardly have any legal recourse.

 - Exchanges vet blockchain-crypto projects before launching IEOs, however, that does not mean that small investors can omit their own due diligence.

-- IEOs often have minimum holding threshold, which can preclude some small investors.
+- IEOs often have a minimum holding threshold, which can preclude some small investors.

 - Blockchain-crypto projects may often find IEOs expensive since exchanges charge hefty fees.